ryanmoriarty-lee/ShardKV/README.md

 # shardKV

-A KV system base on Distributed System course lab, raft and some tricks.
+A Key-Value store system base on Distributed System course lab, raft and some tricks.

 Just a demo, maybe there are some problems to dule with.